~12 min read

 The formula language that powers everything in Power BI

-DAX (Data Analysis Expressions) is a formula language built for tabular data models -- the kind you work with in Power BI, Analysis Services, and Power Pivot.
-It's a function language: no loops, no cell references.
-You compose functions together, and the engine evaluates them against your data model.
+If you've used Excel formulas, you already know more DAX than you think.
+DAX (Data Analysis Expressions) is the formula language behind Power BI, Analysis Services, and Power Pivot.
+It's a function language, so there are no loops or cell references.
+You compose functions together, and the engine figures out which rows to evaluate based on your data model.

-Microsoft migrated 80+ functions directly from Excel (SUM, IF, AVERAGE, etc.), then added 100+ DAX-only functions like CALCULATE, FILTER, and ALL.
-There are now over 250 DAX functions.
+Microsoft brought over 80+ functions straight from Excel (SUM, IF, AVERAGE, the ones you already know), then added 100+ DAX-only functions like CALCULATE, FILTER, and ALL.
+Over 250 functions total.
+You do not need to memorize them all (honestly, nobody has).

 Measures

 Dynamic calculations evaluated at runtime.
 They respond to filters, slicers, and context in your visuals.
-The backbone of DAX.
+The most common calculation type in DAX.

 Recommended Default